Fidel V. Ramos: Marriage

-He married Amelita Martinez on October 21, 1954, at the Central Church (now known as Central United Methodist Church) in Ermita, Manila.
+Ramos married Amelita Martinez on October 21, 1954, at the Central Church (now known as Central United Methodist Church) in Ermita, Manila.
+They started as friends while they were classmates at the UP High School and neighbors at Padre Faura Street in Manila.
 Together, they had five daughters: Angelita Ramos-Jones, Josephine Ramos-Samartino, Carolina Ramos-Sembrano, Cristina Ramos-Jalasco, and Gloria Ramos.
 They also have five grandsons and three granddaughters.

 Military career

 Early career

 Ramos went to the United States Military Academy at West Point where he graduated in 1950.

 During his stint at the Philippine Army, Ramos founded the Philippine Army Special Forces.
 Later, he was named as the commander of the Army's 3rd Division based in Cebu City, Cebu.

 Ramos received several military awards including the Philippine Legion of Honor (March 18, 1988, and July 19, 1991), the Distinguished Conduct Star (1991), the Distinguished Service Star (May 20, 1966, December 20, 1967, and August 3, 1981), Philippine Military Merit Medal (May 23, 1952), the U.S. Military Academy Distinguished Graduate Award and Legion of Merit (August 1, 1990), and the French Legion of Honor.